Don’t miss out on fall activities: Get your flu shot today

 Heavier jackets are out.
 Leaves are changing.
 Noses are running.

 Each of these signals the arrival of another season – some call it autumn, others call it flu season.

-Every year, some people choose not to get a seasonal flu vaccine because they have heard you can get the flu from the vaccine.
+Every year, some people choose not to get a seasonal flu shot because they have heard you can get the flu from the vaccine.
 However, that’s not true.
-In fact, doctors strongly recommend getting the flu vaccine because it is the best way to help protect yourself from the flu.
+In fact, doctors strongly recommend getting the flu shot because it is the best way to help protect yourself from the flu.
 The flu vaccine has a good safety record, it doesn’t cause serious side effects and may even help reduce the seriousness of your symptoms if you do get the flu.

 Myth 3: The flu vaccine causes strong side effects.

 Side effects from the flu shot are typically mild, if any happen at all.
 The most common side effects are soreness, redness or tenderness where the shot was given.
 A low-grade fever, headache or muscle aches may occur but usually only last a day or two.
 The flu shot also doesn’t interact with other medications, so you don’t have to worry about changing your medication routine.

 Myth 4: I got a flu vaccine last year, so I’m fine for this year.

 Even if you received a flu shot last year, the Centers for Disease Control and Prevention (CDC) recommends a seasonal flu shot for optimal protection, due to the fact that a person’s immunity from vaccination declines with time.
 Also, the flu viruses are constantly changing so the vaccine is updated each year, as needed.